Blogs > Health & Wellbeing

 Although our food is super, it’s not that super.
 Diet alone does not prevent ticks or treat tick paralysis.

-Incorporating a daily tick search into your dog's routine however can be a lifesaver, especially in tick-prone areas.
-Turn meal times into a reward by offering their food as a treat after a thorough check, helping to prevent tick paralysis while reinforcing good behavior.
+Incorporating a daily tick search into your dog's routine, however, can be a lifesaver, especially in tick-prone areas.
+Turn meal times into a reward by offering their food as a treat after a thorough check, helping to prevent tick paralysis while reinforcing good behaviour.

 Scientific research** indicates our dental treats are pawfect for this!